Butterfly Meaning and Symbolism

 Finding a dead butterfly is considered an ill omen, and sometimes believed to symbolize death.
 You will probably soon fall severely sick or lose someone close to you.

-Spiritual Significance and Symbolic Meaning of a Butterfly in Various Cultures and Religions
+Its Spiritual Significance in Various Cultures and Religions

 A butterfly is symbolized in the bible as a holy spirit that can transcend the ordinary and reach the heaven.
 Butterflies hold a special religious significance for Catholics during Easter as they denote restoration similar to the resurrection of Christ.
 As a Celtic animal symbol, it depicts the same.
 The Christ has also been demonstrated holding a butterfly on many ancient Christian tombs.